Transnational Family Dynamics in Europe

 [read more]

-This Working Paper is a result of a small series of face-to-face and online meetings as well as email discussions on the topic on Transnational Family Dynamics and Health and Wellbeing.
+October 2025 This Working Paper is a result of a small series of face-to-face and online meetings as well as email discussions on the topic on Transnational Family Dynamics and Health and Wellbeing.
 The Working paper describes the challenges and context arising and identifying next steps for further investigations and policy measures.
-The Working Paper identifies itself as being “notes from work in…
+The Working Paper identifies itself as being “notes from…

 [read more]